danvk/aoc2023/aoc2017/README.md

 ## Day 6

 Perhaps the values in each bank will always be below 256, but I wasn't sure about part 2 so I chose to represent them as a `[]u32`.
-This mean that I couldn't use `StringHashMap`.
+This meant that I couldn't use `StringHashMap`.
 Slices can't go through an `AutoHashMap` (it's ambiguous what you want) so I had to roll my own hashing function.
 Fortunately there was a unit test in `auto_hash.zig` that showed me how to do what I wanted.
 My first try failed until I looked at the unit test more closely.
 "Shallow" is really, truly shallow (just comparing pointers).
 What I wanted was "deep" but not deep recursive.

 ... and of course part 2 didn't need `u32` :/ I'm sure this will come in handy again sometime.